-It is important to note that a big part of the reason why Trading 212 can offer commission-free trading is due to its share lending program, which is mandatory for Trading 212 users.
+It is important to note that a big part of the reason Trading 212 can offer commission-free trading is its share lending program, which is mandatory for Trading 212 users.
 You can read more about it here.

 However, that doesn’t mean there are no other fees on Trading 212.
 Some of the fees that Trading 212 charges are;

 - 0.7% for deposit methods other than bank transfers (free up to the first €2,000);

 - Currency exchange fees of 0.15% (Trading 212 Invest) or 0.50% (Trading 212 CFD);

 You can see the fee structure in more detail here for Trading 212 Invest and here for Trading 212 CFD.
 Other cons of the platform include a limited offer of financial products, supporting only 3 base currencies (USD, EUR, and GBP), and high spreads on Forex CFDs.

 Stocks and Shares ISA account is also available for UK residents at no extra fee.

 For those of you considering joining Trading 212, you can even claim a free share when you sign up by following this link.
 After you verify your identity and fund the account, be sure to include promo code “IITW” to claim one free share worth up to €100.